front-end-apps/zotola-shop/README.md

-# E-commerce Website with React + TypeScript + Vite + Tailwind CSS, and API Integration
+# E-commerce Website with React, TypeScript, and Dummy API Integration

-This project demonstrates an e-commerce site built with Vite for fast development, TypeScript for strong typing, and Tailwind CSS for utility-first styling.
+This project demonstrates an e-commerce site built with Vite for fast development, TypeScript for strong typing.
 It also integrates with an API for dynamic product listings, user authentication, and order management.